Priyam22t/mental-health-chatbot/README.md

 # Mental Health Support Chatbot 💬

-A web-based mental health support chatbot built using Flask, HTML, and CSS.
-The application is designed with ethical mental-health principles, offering supportive, non-judgmental conversations, crisis keyword detection, and a calm chat-based user interface.
+A web-based mental health support chatbot built using Flask, HTML, and CSS The application is designed with ethical mental-health principles, offering supportive, non-judgmental conversations, crisis keyword detection, and a calm chat-based user interface.

 The chatbot works with or without an AI API key.
 When AI services are unavailable, it gracefully falls back to emotion-aware, rule-based responses to ensure reliability and safety.